Nicholas A. Migliaccio

 - Represented New York City street vendors in a pro bono class action suit against the City of New York for excessive fines and helped secure a settlement with a value of over $1 million.

-- Represented owners and residents of properties in the District of Columbia that were contaminated with gasoline constituents from leaking underground storage tanks that were installed by a major oil company.
+- Represented owners and residents of properties in the District of Columbia, plaintiff’s counsel, that were contaminated with gasoline constituents from leaking underground storage tanks that were installed by a major oil company.
 The plaintiffs alleged that the contamination interfered with the use and enjoyment of their property, impacted their property values.
 After extensive litigation, the case settled for $6.2 million.

 - New York